NLovePink/Fitness-Club-Non-Profit/README.md

-# CIS 102W (Web Design for Non Profit Organization) - Fitness Club Non Profit
+# Fitness Club Non Profit

 _Individual semester-long project for CIS 102W - Web Design for Non Profit Organization where I had to create a fitness website based off our class textbook, Responsive Web Design with HTML5 and CSS 9th Edition by Jessica Minnick._